zz2liu/RnaSeq-HpcPipelines/README.md

   * genome: one of {hg38, hg19, mm10, mm9}
   * projectDir: the Project folder with all you samples, each as folder with fastq.gz files.
 Note that only R1 files are used for this single ended (Se) pipeline.
 - Output:
+  * a summary report of the mapping pipeline: summary.report.csv, summary.report.pdf
-  * write the count matrix of [gene x sample], RPKM matrix
+  * write the count matrix of [gene x sample]: geneCount.csv, geneInfo.csv
+  * normalization of the gene count matrix: geneRpkm.csv, geneExpr.vst.csv
-  * create sample folders, each with: BAM file, bigwig file, etc
+  * create sample output folders, each with: BAM file and bigwig file (normalized to Per Million Reads)

 ### 3.2 STAR + transcriptome pipeline
 TBD.